 Waycross, GA gives students of Coastal Pines Technical College a smaller town experience.
 However, CPTC is located right off the main highway.
 This makes for an easy commute to Savannah’s culture, the rugged Atlantic beaches, and Jacksonville, Florida’s nightlife.
 The college has dual enrollment opportunities with sixteen high schools, letting students get a head start on their future degrees or diplomas.

 This Practical Nursing program covers everything from medical terminology and human body structures to nursing leadership.
 It also includes multiple clinical experiences, letting students build necessary skills in a healthcare environment.
 The HOPE Career Grant can defray tuition costs for qualified applicants.

 Dalton State College

 Although it was originally founded as a junior college, Dalton State College became a four-year institution in 1998.
 DSC offers a variety of programs at various academic levels, from career certificates to Bachelor’s degrees.
 These include a certificate in Practical Nursing.
 The college is located off of I-75, within commuting distance of Atlanta, Chattanooga, and the Appalachian Mountains.

 DSC allows entry to the LPN Nursing program in both the Fall or Spring semesters.
-One of their upper division classes is taken online, requiring students to have access to a laptop and higher speed internet.
-This program also requires 19 credit hours of core curriculum.
+One of their upper-division classes is taken online, requiring students to have access to a laptop and higher speed internet.
+This program also requires 19 credit hours of the core curriculum.
 Certain cores, such as the Math elective, can be fulfilled with a choice of entry-level math classes.